Gbensky/FasTip/README.md

 Change path of apk in src/test/java/tests/BaseTest.java file to the path of the apk in the main directory of the project.

 Open a working directory of the project in a new terminal.

+Connect a USB Debugging enabled device to your test system.

 Run the command below